 The decomposition of $\mb Y = \mb A\mb X$ is not unique without further assumptions.
 To ensure the uniqueness of such decomposition, we rely on two assumptions on the matrices $\bA$ and $\bX$, stated in Section \ref{sec_assump}.

-Our goal is to uniquely recover $\bA$ from $\bY$, up to a some signed permutation.
+Our goal is to uniquely recover $\bA$ from $\bY$, up to some signed permutation.
 More precisely, we aim to recover columns of $\bA \bP$ for some signed permutation matrix $\bP\in \R^{r\times r}$.
-To facilitate the understanding and motivate our approach, in Section \ref{sec_orth} we first state our procedure for the unique recovery of $\bA$ when $\bA$ has orthonormal columns.
+To facilitate understanding, in Section \ref{sec_orth} we first state our procedure for uniquely recovering $\bA$ when $\bA$ has orthonormal columns.
 Its theoretical analysis is presented in Section \ref{sec_theory}.
-Later in Section \ref{sec_gene}, we discuss how one can extend our results to the case where $\bA$ is a general full column rank matrix under Assumption \ref{ass_A_rank}.
+Later in Section \ref{sec_gene}, we discuss how to extend our results to the case where $\bA$ is a general full column rank matrix under Assumption \ref{ass_A_rank}.

 For now, we only focus on the recovery of one column of $\bA$ as the remaining columns can be recovered via the same procedure after projecting $\bY$ onto the complement space spanned by the recovered columns of $\bA$ (see Section \ref{sec:deflation} for detailed discussion).